hlaingminthant172210-dev/xml-validator-using-stack/README.md

 ---

 ## How It Works
-1. The program opens and reads the file `test.xml`.
+1. The program opens and reads the file `note.xml`.
 2. It reads the file character by character.
 3. When it finds `<`, it starts reading a full tag until `>` is found.
 4. The extracted tag is stored in a string.